 Every Scrum board details a single, specific sprint, which is the time frame in which the team has to accomplish a predetermined goal (such as completing a specific element of the development project).
 The sprint can be any length of time but should be limited to a defined amount of work.
 Sprints are not time to do as much as possible; they are better suited to accomplishing specific, pre-identified tasks.
 Sprints typically consist of four types of events:

-Scrum artifacts are essential elements that make up and support the Scrum board.
+Scrum artefacts are essential elements that make up and support the Scrum board.
 These include:

 Perhaps the most essential element of the Scrum board is the team that operates it.
 Responsibilities within these teams include:

-For those organizations that embrace an Agile methodology, the breakneck speed of deployment coupled with an ongoing need for adaptability can make visualizing and tracking project progress extremely difficult.
+For those organisations that embrace an Agile methodology, the breakneck speed of deployment coupled with an ongoing need for adaptability can make visualising and tracking project progress extremely difficult.
 Scrum boards within the Scrum framework provide a possible solution.
 But with so many Scrum tools currently available, how can businesses determine which one is the correct choice for their needs?
 ServiceNow Agile Development offers the answer.

-See how ServiceNow can bring the advantages of Agile planning, scrum board, and agility to your agile development teams development teams.
+See how ServiceNow can bring the advantages of Agile planning, scrum board, and agility to your agile development teams.
 Demo ServiceNow today!